 Some non-business expenses give rise to a tax reduction.

-For income years 2020 to 2023 the annual indexation of some tax reductions and tax exemptions are frozen.
+For income years 2020 to 2023, the annual indexation of some tax reductions and tax exemptions are frozen.
 Consequently, the maximum amounts for a number of tax reductions will not be indexed during these four years and will remain at the same level as income year 2019.
-As from income year 2024, the annual indexation will resume.
+As of income year 2024, the annual indexation will resume.